sudesh0sudesh/Log4jDemo_nonvuln/README.md

     Command: docker run --network host  &#60;Image_name&#62;

-7) For the sake of this demo, I have already created and stored in my github.
+7) For the sake of this demo, I have already created a non vulnerable machine and stored in my github.

     Non Vuln machine: https://github.com/sudesh0sudesh/Log4jDemo_nonvuln